smaremanda/add-in-docs/outlook/authentication/call-a-service-by-using-an-identity-token.md

 The web service that supports your add-in must run on the same server that hosts the add-in HTML and JavaScript source files.
 This prevents cross-site scripting errors.
 Your server can proxy the request on to other web services if your application requires it.

-Adding an identity token to the service request that your add-in sends is easy â€” you request the token, use the token, and then use the web service response.
+Adding an identity token to the service request that your add-in sends is easy.
+You request the token, use the token, and then use the web service response.
 Here's how it looks with a simple XML document that you send to your server by using the  **XmlHttpRequest** method.

 ## Request a token from your Exchange server
 <a name="requestingatoken"> </a>